rust-lang/book/src/ch10-03-lifetime-syntax.md

 </figure>

-Note that we want the function to take string slices because we don't want the `longest` function to take ownership of its arguments, and we want the function to be able to accept slices of a `String` (like `a`) is as well as string literals (`b`).
-Refer back to the "String Slices as Arguments" section of Chapter 4 for more discussion about why these are the arguments we want.
+Note that we want the function to take string slices because we don't want the `longest` function to take ownership of its parameters, and we want the function to be able to accept slices of a `String` (like `a`) is as well as string literals (`b`).
+Refer back to the "String Slices as Parameters" section of Chapter 4 for more discussion about why these are the parameters we want.

 Here's the start of an implementation of the `longest` function that won't compile yet: